WERA Motorcycle Roadracing

 a) Resume: A resume or display of another organization’s current roadracing competition license may be accepted as proof of ability, and the new licensee may participate in that weekend’s events.

-13. All Provisional Novice Riders must wear a contrasting colored shirt over their leather for at least two consecutive weekends.
-Upon graduation from Rider’s School, the rider must complete two separate weekend’s events before qualifying for a Novice Status License.
-Under a Provisional Novice License, a rider may race Sportsman events but not a National Challenge Series event (which includes a National Endurance Series event).
-The Ed Bargy Racing School counts as one weekend for Provisional Novice riders.
+14. All Provisional Novice Riders must wear a contrasting colored shirt over their leather for at least two consecutive events.
+Upon graduation from Rider’s School, the rider must complete two separate events before qualifying for a Novice Status License.
+Under a Provisional Novice License, a rider may race Sportsman events but not a National Challenge Series event.
+Endurance/National Endurance events will be done a case by case basis.
+The Ed Bargy Racing School counts as one event for Provisional Novice riders.

-16. Children under the age of 10 must be attended to at all time by a responsible adult.
+17. Children under the age of 10 must be attended to at all time by a responsible adult.
 Pets must be on a leash at all times.
 Children under 14, unless a licensed participant, and pets are prohibited from the hot-pit lane at all times.
+Track requirements may differ and will supercede this rule.

 Some facilities have rules and regulations in addition to those listed above.
 In such cases the track rules must be followed by all.